 How Does the Bullwhip Effect Work?

-Without accurate, accessible, and strong communication across the various partners in the supply chain, the bullwhip effect can occur in any business environment.
+Without accurate, accessible, and strong communication across the various partners in the supply chain, the bullwhip effect in supply chains can disrupt any business environment.
 In a supply chain made up of a factory, a distributor/wholesaler, retailer, and end customer, for example, the retailer and customer tend to be closely aligned.
 For instance, a customer places an order and a retailer reacts accordingly.

 Continue further up that supply chain, however, and that alignment begins to diminish.